-Reportedly, Senate President Steve Sweeney will amend S. 1500 to retroactively require the reporting of donors to any group that this bill would regulate as an "independent expenditure committee."
+A. 1524's Senate companion, S. 1500, was amended in that body to retroactively require the reporting of donors to any group that the bill would regulate as an "independent expenditure committee."
 In particular, the names, homes addresses, occupations, and employers of all donors over \$300 to such groups from January 1, 2018 onward would be publicly reported.
 43

 Such reporting is unfair, improper, and begs questions about why such a condition is necessary.
 It is fundamentally unfair to expose the sensitive, private information of individuals who donate to the causes of their choice when those individuals gave believing their contributions would remain private.
 If the Legislature deems it appropriate for donations to advocacy nonprofits to be reported moving forward, the citizens of New Jersey will have an opportunity to weigh the costs of reporting when choosing whether or not to donate to their favorite causes in the future.
 Forcing donors to be reported retroactively and involuntarily strips New Jersey residents of this choice.
 Given the hyper-political climate today - and the serious threats of harassment and intimidation documented above - this is a critical concern.
 Those who donated to various causes in New Jersey have done so for decades presuming their donation was made in private and that their name, address, occupation, employer, and donation amount would similarly remain private.
 It is improper to change the rules on residents of this state after the fact.
+Lawmakers should avoid taking a similar course with A. 1524.